Navigated to Mounjaro® (tirzepatide) for Weight Loss: How it Works | Calibrate

 Is Mounjaro® really all that special?
 All signs point to yes.

-Results of the drug’s clinical trials were making headlines even prior to its FDA approval, and for good reason: Tirzepatide has, in two separate studies, blown some of its competitors out of the water.
-Read more about these trials—and their outcomes—below.
+Results of the drug’s clinical trials made headlines even prior to its FDA approval, and for good reason: Tirzepatide has, in two separate studies, blown some of its competitors out of the water.

 In a 2021 head-to-head trial, Eli Lilly’s Mounjaro® was found to be more effective at controlling blood sugar and helping patients lose weight than Novo Nordisk’s Ozempic® (semaglutide).
 This SURPASS-2 trial took place over the course of 40 weeks and participants saw, on average, A1C reductions of up to 2.30 percentage points vs. their baseline.
 This was compared to a 1.86 percentage point reduction achieved with semaglutide.